hph86/ghenga/doc/API.md

 All objects have a `version` attribute, which is automatically incremented with each new version of the same object.
-On update (via `PUT`), the latest version known to the client must be submitted.
+On update (via `PUT`), the latest version must be submitted.
 If the version in the database has increased in the meantime, the update fails and the user can be informed that someone else has modified the same object.

+When an object is updated, all fields of the object must be submitted in the `PUT` request.
+Fields are not present in the JSON data are deleted or reset to their default value.

 # Endpoints